system76/docs/_articles/switch-from-macos-to-popos.md

 ![iwork](/images/macOS-Screenshots/pages-numbers-keynote-windows.png)

-The software suite formerly known as "iWork" contains Apple's answers to Microsoft Office.
+The software suite formerly known as "iWork" contains Apple's equivalent to Microsoft Office.
 It contains Pages (word processing), Numbers (spreadsheets) and Keynote (presentations).
-These apps are all capable of reading and saving files in outside formats like those used in Microsoft Office, but by default, they save files in formats specific to the iWorks suite: .pages, .numbers, .keynote respectively.
+These apps are all capable of reading and saving files in outside formats like those used in Microsoft Office, but by default, they save files in formats specific to the iWorks suite: .pages, .numbers, and .keynote respectively.

-[CHECK ON THESE FORMATS]

 **Pop!\_OS**
   - Writer/Calc/Impress (LibreOffice)